latinos/LatinoTrees/AnalysisStep/test/README.md

 3. Produce latino trees
 ====

-Do this **ONLY** if you want to create a tag.
+*Do this only if you want to create a tag.*

-    git tag -a 5August2015_v2 -m 'Updated parameters' git push origin 5August2015_v2
+    git tag -a 5August2015_v3 -m 'Updated parameters' git push origin 5August2015_v3

-Do this **ONLY** if you want to use a tag.
+*Do this only if you want to use a tag.*

     cd LatinoTrees
-    git checkout tags/5August2015_v2
+    git checkout tags/5August2015_v3

-Test the latino tree production
+Test the latino tree production.

     scram b -j 10
     cd LatinoTrees/AnalysisStep/test/